 Employees are by far the most important part of an organization.
 They are the ones that keep your company going, do the work that generates revenue, and handle all your operations.
 It’s safe to say that having high-performing and motivated employees is the best way to achieve growth.
 This is why employers should have employee performance plans which not only track the company-wide employee performance but act as improvement programs too.

-Also known as ‘performance improvement plans’, employee performance plans ensure that your employees are working up to the mark and that underperforming or underutilized employees are being focused on.
+Also known as ‘performance improvement plans’, employee performance plans ensure that your employees are working up to the mark and that you are focusing on underperforming or underutilized employees.

 What are Employee Performance Plans?